About Me

 For so few characters, my Twitter bio is right on the money due to long adjustments.

 That is accurate, but is also an example of some of the problems of social media - specifically, loss of nuance and detail.
-Whereas on my own site I can be as verbose as I want 😉.
-Unfortunately, writing about myself is where I get most laconic.
+Whereas on my own site I can be as verbose as I want.

 I'm a web developer by trade.
-I've lived on/around Vancouver Island my whole life - ranging from Pacheedaht lands (Port Renfrew) to Tsawout/Tseycum lands (Pender Islands) although mostly in the Sooke area.
-When not being a computer nerd, I can generally be found hiking, biking, gardening or at community events (at least pre-COVID).
-Although on pause for the pandemic I'm a Shukokai Karate sensei and help out with a couple local choirs.
+I've lived on/around Vancouver Island my whole life - ranging from Pacheedaht lands (Port Renfrew) to Tsawout/Tseycum lands (Pender Islands) although mostly in the Sooke (T'So-uke lands) area.
+When not being a computer nerd, I can generally be found hiking, biking, gardening or at community events.
+I'm a sensei (instructor) with Sooke Shukokai Karate and regular tournament goer/participant - whether as coach, competitor or judge (Karate BC Judge B certified).

-I'm an avid cyclist and keen hiker of all our local parks - from Mt Doug to the Matterhorn, and cycle as my primary transportation modality.
-Through the 2019 federal election, the GPC Leadership race and the 2020 BC Election, and so far in the 2021 Federal Election, every event I've attended either by bike or as a stop on a trip with more weight (construction supplies etc)
+I'm an avid cyclist and keen hiker of all our local parks - from Mt Doug to the Matterhorn, and cycle as my primary solo transportation modality.
+Through multiple federal, provincial and general and by-election campains I only attended events by bike if I was going alone.

 # Work